meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 | Server-IP-Address   | 5    |
 | Server-IPv6-Address | 6    |

 The Server-Information attribute may include any of Server-Operator, Hop-Count, and Time-Delta.
-The Server-Information attribute may also include any one of Server-Identifier, Server-IP-Address, or Server-IPv6-Address.
+The Server-Information attribute may also include any one of Server-Identifier OR Server-IP-Address OR Server-IPv6-Address.
 The attribute SHOULD NOT include more than one of Server-Identifier, Server-IP-Address, and Server-IPv6-Address.

 The Server-Operator has data type 'string'.
 It is the analogue of the Operator-Name, as defined in [RFC5580].